It may sound counter-intuitive, but running slowly can actually help you run faster in the long term.

 Whilst you may not do all of the above when running too fast, these are some of the signs that you need to slow down and practice an easier pace on your runs.

-4 tips on how to slow yourself down when running
+How to slow yourself down when running: 4 simple tips

 Calculate your easy pace

-Although there is a bit of a health warning with pacing calculators as they don’t take into consideration things like your gender, weight, running experience or fitness levels.
+Although there is a bit of a health warning with pacing calculators because they don’t take into consideration things like your gender, weight, running experience or fitness levels.

 If you’d like a more precise way to calculate your easy run pace, then there are other methods to find out your pace: